arcus/education_modules/git_intro/git_intro.md

 </script>
 ***
 <div class = "answer">
 Recovering the excellent version is only possible if you created a copy of the old version of the paper.
-The danger of losing good versions often leads to the problematic workflow illustrated in the PhD Comics cartoon at the top of this page.
+The danger of losing good versions often leads to the problematic workflow illustrated in the PhD Comics cartoon at the beginning of this lesson.

 (Note that because of the open-ended nature of this question, we can't automatically grade your response.
 It will show up as correct no matter what you write.)
 </div>